 Banking Prudential Requirements

 This page has all the policy documents relating to the current prudential requirements for banks (was called the Banking Supervision Handbook).
-Also has links to capital and disclosure requirements which are separate pages.
+Also has links to capital and disclosure requirements.

 We have published the current capital requirements for locally incorporated, registered banks in New Zealand, as well as the new requirements being phased in as a result of our Capital Review.